Javan rhinoceros: Ujung Kulon

 In 2012, the Asian Rhino Project was working out the best eradication programme for the arenga palm, which was blanketing the park and crowding out the rhinos' food sources.
 Following the trails of Javan rhinoceros allowed in-depth observation of their feeding habits in their natural habitat.
 Comparing the acid insoluble ash (MA) content of faeces and in the dry weight of food provided reliable estimates of digestibility, and this method has potential for wider application in situations where total collection of faecal matter is not feasible.
-There was a strong positive correlation between the size of home range and diversity of food intake, and between the size of home range with the numbers of wallow holes used.
+A strong positive correlation was shown between the size of home range and diversity of food intake, and between the size of home range with the numbers of wallow holes used.
 The quantity and quality of food intake were variable among rhinoceroses and over time.
 Overall energy consumption was related to the size of the animal, while the digestibility of plants consumed appeared to be influenced by individual age and habitat conditions.

 In May 2017, Director of the Biodiversity Conservation at the Ministry of Environment and Forestry, Bambang Dahono Adji announced plans to transfer the rhinos to the Cikepuh Wildlife Sanctuary located in West Java.
-The animals will first undergo DNA tests to determine lineage and risk to disease so as to avoid issues such as "inbreeding" or marriage kinship.
-As of December 2018, these plans had yet to concretely materialise.
+The animals will first undergo DNA tests to determine lineage and risk to disease so as to avoid issues such as inbreeding or marriage kinship.
+As of December 2018, these plans had yet to happen.

 In December 2018, the remaining Javan rhino population was severely endangered by the tsunami triggered by nearby volcano Anak Krakatau.

 In 2024, officials announced that recently arrested poachers confessed to killing a total of 26 Javan rhinos, potentially cutting the total population by one-third.
 At least four Javan rhinoceros calves have been recorded between August 2023 and 2024; one seen in May 2024 was estimated to have been three to five months old.